-Furthermore, the book consists of 11 chapters as well as an appendix witch is a scientific article published in the Journal of Nursing Management.
+The book consists of 11 chapters written by leaders at ZUH.
+In addition, is an appendix which is a scientific article published in the Journal of Nursing Management.
 This article concerns experiences in developing a journal club for leaders, where focus was developing leaders' competencies to support a research and development culture in their departments (Kjerholt & Hølge-Hazelton, 2018).